FranCarstens/rhythmic/src/store/help/en.md

 | **Add Selector**    | Add a new CSS selector                    |
 | **Select Selector** | Select the CSS Selector you want to style |

-## CSS
+## CSS {#css}

 ### Adjust Selector

 This is where the magic happens.
-We're adjust our sample text so:
+We're adjusting our sample text as follows:

 - The line height is visually pleasing.
 - All the lines lie on our baseline or subgrid.